redis/redis-doc/topics/twitter-clone.md

     INCR next_post_id => 10343
     HMSET post:10343 user_id $owner_id time $time body "I'm having fun with Retwis"

-As you can see each post is just represented by an Hash with three fields.
+As you can see each post is just represented by a Hash with three fields.
 The ID of the user owning the post, the time at which the post was published, and finally the body of the post, which is, the actual status message.

 After we create a post and we obtain the post ID, we need to LPUSH the ID in the timeline of every user that is following the author of the post, and of course in the list of posts of the author itself (everybody is virtually following herself/himself).
 This is the file `post.php` that shows how this is performed: